npmcdn-to-unpkg-bot/robjwood.github.io/_posts/2014-01-23-goodbye-wordpress-hello-jekyll.md

 You heard.

-They're also called 'static site generators', 'flat-file CMSs' or 'Supergran's Flowery Wrist Cobblers (probably).
+They've also been called 'static site generators' or 'flat-file CMSs'.
 [This article](http://www.typeandgrids.com/blog/goodbye-wordpress-2014-will-be-the-year-of-flat-file-cmses "A move away from WordPress in 2014?") explains it like this:

 > A flat-file CMS is a content management system that stores content in files and folders rather than in a database like a traditional CMS